The basics of stakeholder maps

 For details on the difference of stakeholder maps, value network maps and ecosystem maps, have a look at this slide deck.

-Stakeholder maps can be used to understand who is involved in a project or organization, and how these people, organizations and aspects are connected.
+Stakeholder maps can be used to analyze and understand who is involved in a project or organization, and how these people, organizations and aspects are connected.
+Most project are influenced by a large number of different stakeholders.
+Understanding their perspectives and how they are connected can help to better manage the different expectations.

 1. Zoom In and Focus: